phuongmaihuynhpham/ticket-to-ride/outline.md

 ## cities

-## links
+## routes
 - can have more than 1
 - variable lengths
-- each link can only be occupied by one player
+- each route can only be occupied by one player

 ## player cards
 - many colors, including rainbow